neilg63/dynamic-token/README.md

 #### Reequire a valid UUID

-A UUID is a universal unique identifier, typically a 24 or 32-character-long hexadecimal string.
-Some systems will add separators, which should stripped.
-These are used not only in MongoDB, but may be generated in most modern frameworks and in other database systems such MySQL or PostGres.
+A UUID is a universal unique identifier may be any hexadecimal string at least 24 characters in length.
+The encoder functin stripps any hyphens.
+These are used many common data systems such as MongoDB and may be generated in other database systems such MySQL or PostGres that traditionally use decimal integers as primary keys.

 ```rust
 let options = AuthOptions::new("my_cryptic_shared_api_key").check_uuid(true);